Each Import, Export, Changings and Tables parameter can have one of the following representations:

 2. Click [Add] to add new set of parameters.

-3. Enter values or parameters.
+3. Enter values or runtime parameters.

 When using runtime parameters, make sure the input matches the data type.